MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/statutory-company-information.md

 ---
-title: Czech Local Functionality - Statutory Company Information
+title: Czech Local Functionality - Statutory Company Information [CZ]
-description: This feature allows users to define company officials and designate them as General Manager, Accounting, and Finance Managers for usage in internal and external documents.
+description: This feature allows users to define company officials and designate them as General Manager, Accounting, and Finance Managers in internal and external documents.
 author: v-makune

 ms-service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: CZ, Czech, Advance payment, Advance invoices, Payables, Finance,  Cash, EET, Cash Desk ms.date: 04/01/2021 ms.reviewer: v-pejano ms.author: v-pejano
+ms.search.keywords: CZ, Czech, Advance payment, Advance invoices, Payables, Finance,  Cash, EET, Cash Desk ms.date: 06/17/2021 ms.reviewer: v-pejano ms.author: v-pejano
 ---

-# Statutory Company Information
+# Statutory Company Information in the Czech Version

 Many documents are circulating within and outside company structures.
 The minimum necessary requirements of such documents are set by local legislations.
 It is possible to divide such requirements roughly into three groups: